yigitahmetsahin/ubuntu-configurator/README.md

 - **Operation mode**: `initial-setup`, `network-config`, or `firewall-config`
   - If `initial-setup`:
     - **Install Fail2Ban (y/N)?**
+  - If `authorized-key`:
+    - Prompts for username and SSH public key, then creates/updates `~/.ssh/authorized_keys` with secure permissions and avoids duplicates.
   - If `network-config`:
     - **Select interface**: choose from missing (not yet in netplan) or existing interfaces
     - **DHCP (y/N)**: use DHCP for IPv4 or configure static